GTTP Research Competition & Award

 How can Travel & Tourism companies become sustainable?

-Are there companies in your area that have figured out how to be sustainable?
+Are there adventure tourism companies in your area that have figured out how to be sustainable?
 How have they done that?

 What role, if any, has technology in their sustainability?

-What are the costs associated with sustainability?
+What are the costs associated with making adventure tourism sustainable?
 The opportunities?

 Before you do your research, be sure to read the article on How to Write a good Case Study in the Guidelines for the Research Award.